-The objective of the Apprentice Act 1961 is clear from its preamble, which states that it is an Act to regulate the engagement of apprentices and learners in certain establishments and declaration thereof as prescribed under the act.
+The objective of this act is clear from its preamble, which states that it is an Act to regulate the engagement of learners in certain establishments and declaration thereof as prescribed under the act.

-An apprentice is generally an unskilled worker learning a trade from a more experienced worker.
-In some cases, an apprentice may be paid for their work, but in many cases, they will work for free in exchange for learning the trade.
+Generally they are unskilled worker learning a trade from a more experienced worker.
+In some cases, they may be paid for their work, but in many cases, they will work for free in exchange for learning the trade.
 Once an apprentice has completed their training, they can typically find employment as a journeyman (a fully-qualified tradesperson).
-Apprenticeship programs vary significantly in length, but most take several years to complete.
+These programs vary significantly in length, but most take several years to complete.

 The Apprentice Act 1961 lays down the rules and regulations regarding apprenticeship training in India.

-To be eligible for appointment as an apprentice, a candidate must fulfill the following criteria:
+To be eligible for appointment, a candidate must fulfill the following criteria: